cacheMon/libCacheSim-python/docs/src/en/getting_started/quickstart.md

     bash scripts/install_deps_user.sh
     ```

-Then, you can reinstall libcachesim using the following commands:
+Then, you can reinstall libcachesim using the following commands (you may need to add `--no-cache-dir` to force it building from scratch):

 ```bash
 # Enable LRB